wujiyang/MTCNN_TRAIN/README.md

 ```

 ## Results
-Because I didn't use much data to train, so the detection results is not at the best.
+Because I didn't use much data to train, the detection results is not at the best.
 ![avatar](result.png)